webrecorder/specs/wacz/1.1.1/index.md

 - `software`: A description of what software was used to create the WACZ file
 - `mainPageUrl`: An optional URL of the main or starting page in the collection to be used for initial replay
-- `mainPageDate`: An optional ISO-formatted date of the main or startng page in the collection to be used for initial replay
+- `mainPageDate`: An optional ISO-formatted date of the main or starting page in the collection to be used for initial replay

 Other properties from the [[FRICTIONLESS-DATA-PACKAGE]] specification such as